 Bonded Fabric Blade

-The Cricut Maker has a sleeker design and more storage while the Explore Air 2 is lighter and has more color options
+The Cricut Maker has a sleeker design and more storage while the

 The Cricut Maker has a cleaner, sleeker design than the Explore Air 2.
 It is mostly white and only has four buttons while the Explore still has the materials dial at the top.
 There is also more storage space available on the Cricut Maker.
 It has deeper pockets and trays than the Explore Air 2, something you will really appreciate once you start buying more tools for its Adaptive Tool System.
 To further maximize storage space, the Cricut Maker also has a device docking station where you can put your tablet while working.